Public meeting of Parliament regarding advice on Deputy Board Member of the General Audit Chamber and National Ordinance Budget amendment 2022. | SMN NEWS

-The Public meeting is scheduled for Thursday at 10.00 hrs. in the General Assembly Chamber of the House at Wilhelminastraat #1 in Philipsburg.
+The Public meeting which was scheduled for Thursday, November 10, 2022, but was postponed, will now take place on Tuesday at 10.00 hrs. in the General Assembly Chamber of the House at Wilhelminastraat #1 in Philipsburg.
 The Minister of Finance will be present.

 The agenda points are: